blokidde/Blokboy-gaming-device/docs/journal.md

 in week 2 i started with the backend of my website, i created a GET.php file to get information from the database. i also created an INSERT. this is used to put stuff into the database. creating this was rather difficult because i had never really worked with php and SQL before. this meant i had to start from scratch. luckily the internet is a big help with this.

 ## week 4
+this week i learned more about

 ## week 5

 ## week 6
+### 10/3/25
+my goal for today is to write more in my learning journal, i also want to create a debugging function for the ESP32, so i can be able to test the sensors for my project if necessary.
 ## week 7

 ## week 8